rakemiel/windows2000/_posts/2021-1-4-Manage-Windows-2012-Core.md

 c.
 Select your server, then choose "manage as" and fill it with your username / password
 ![Manage as](../images/manageas.png)

 ### Now, manage your server:
 ![Windows Admin Center](../images/windowsadmin.png)
 ![Windows Admin Center](../images/windowsadmin2.png)

+That's it, you may now manage your server anywhere using your browser.

+xiguantheng@kotakoo.io